Affair Recovery: Finding hope and surviving infidelity

 An affair doesn’t have to be the end

-Your relationship doesn’t have to end because of an affair.
-In Affair Recovery Counseling you can decide whether to end the relationship, or work together to move forward.
-It’s not easy work.
-But many couples find a way to forgive, move forward, and create a new, loving, and committed relationship.
+It’s not easy work, but many couples find a way to forgive, move forward, and create a new, loving, and committed relationship.
 I’m here to help both of you navigate this difficult path.

 When to walk away after infidelity